 Hero Background

-Updated on May 28, 2025 • 9 min read
+Updated on Dec 4, 2025 • 9 min read

-The American Income Life Insurance Company (AIL) is a popular life insurance provider, known for their ties to labor unions and diverse life and health insurance options.
-Unfortunately, AIL has developed an unfavorable public perception because of outdated customer service and sales tactics.
-Pushy sales strategies have earned AIL comparisons to pyramid and multi-level marketing (MLM) schemes.
-Is American Income Life’s coverage worth the hassle, and are they a pyramid scheme?
+The American Income Life Insurance Company (AIL) is a popular life insurance provider, known for their extensive advertisements and ties to labor unions.
+They have a diverse range of life and health insurance options, but AIL has developed an unfavorable public perception thanks to their outdated customer service and sales tactics.

 What is the American Income Life Insurance Company?

 Having a range of options means you can get the best coverage at the most affordable price.
-This is one of the key advantages of working with a brokerage like Final Expense Benefits.
+This is one of the key advantages of working with a brokerage like Final Expense Benefits

 American Income Life Insurance Coverage Options